header

 Home | Forums | Alumni Update | DMHS News | School History | Notable Nobles |

-How To Help | Contact Us | Calendar of Events | Testimonials | In Memoriam | Photos |
+How To Help | Contact Us | Calendar of Events | Testimonials | In Memoriam | Photos ||

 Some of Daniel Murphy's Notable Nobles

-Bernard Parks is a Los
+Bernard Parks was a Los

-Angeles City Councilman and
+Angeles City Councilman

-the former Chief of Police of
+and the former Chief of

-the Los Angeles Police
+Police of the Los Angeles

 William Bamattre was the

-Chief of the Los Angeles City
+Chief of the Los Angeles

-Fire Department for more
+City Fire Department for

-than 10 years and served as the Mayor of Dana Point for one year.
+served as the Mayor of

 Craig Chretien spent over 25 years with the Drug Enforcement Administration, where he retired as the Assistant Administrator of Intelligence, one of the most senior positions in the agency.
 For a number of years, he was responsible for all DEA activities in 54 foreign countries as Chief of International Operations.
 He managed complex international narcotics and money laundering investigations as well as designed and implemented sensitive national security level intelligence programs.

-Mario Martinoli is a celebrity
+Mario Martinoli is a celebrity chef with a very illustrious career.

 Bishop Alexander Salazar.